 Ixekizumab (By injection)

-Treats psoriatic arthritis, plaque psoriasis, and ankylosing spondylitis.
+Treats psoriatic arthritis, plaque psoriasis, ankylosing spondylitis, and non-radiographic axial spondyloarthritis.

 TaltzThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to ixekizumab.